ajiang-xyz/ZekaEngine/technical/README.md

 A non-comprehensive assortment of technical explanations and visualizations.
 More accessible readings are in the making.

+Brief, atomic explanation of the Lagrange-DFA offline verification scheme at [LDOV.pdf](/technical/LDOV.pdf).

 ## Flowchart
 ```mermaid
 flowchart TD